 If a reconstructed Roman fort is not your thing but you’re in the area near Saalburg, another option is to go exploring yourself.

 In fact, it’s the same along much of the original boundary wall that stretches across the Germany.
 Although there are official sites that have been protected or restored, there’s still a lot which is just out in the open.

-You can see it on a map here.[/vc_accordion_tab]
+You can see it on Google Maps here.